Second Republic of Uganda: Terror

 victims included members of particular ethnic groups, religious leaders, judges, lawyers, students and intellectuals, and foreign nationals.
 The impunity with which the security forces were permitted to kill political opponents and criminal suspects created the conditions in which many other people were killed by members of the security forces for criminal motives or even arbitrarily".

 State terrorism was evidenced in a series of spectacular incidents; for example, High Court Judge Benedicto Kiwanuka, former head of government and leader of the banned DP, was seized directly from his courtroom.
 Like many other victims, he was forced to remove his shoes and then bundled into the trunk of a car, never to be seen alive again.
 Whether calculated or not, the symbolism of a pair of shoes by the roadside to mark the passing of a human life was a bizarre yet piercing form of state terrorism.

 On 5 February 1977, agents of the State Research Bureau stormed into the home of Janani Luwum, the Anglican bishop of Kampala, to accuse him of plotting with Obote against Amin.
 The raid led to a brave "open letter" signed by all of Uganda's Anglican bishops that criticised the Amin regime for its human right abuses.
 In response, agents of the State Research Bureau kidnapped Luwum whom it was announced had been killed in a car accident.
 The claim of an automobile accident was not widely believed either in Uganda or abroad.
-The murder of the widely respected Luwum was a turning point in the regime as brought popular anger to bear and isolated Uganda internationally.
-Even governments such as Zambia, Ghana and Jamaica, which had fought against efforts to have Uganda expelled from the Commonwealth, criticised Amin for the Luwum's murder.
+The murder of the widely respected Luwum was a turning point in the regime as it brought popular anger to bear and isolated Uganda internationally.
+Even governments such as Zambia, Ghana and Jamaica, which had fought against efforts to have Uganda expelled from the Commonwealth, criticised Amin for Luwum's murder.
 In the United Kingdom, a group of university students, human rights activists and Ugandan exiles founded the Uganda Action Group’ and the Uganda Group for Human Rights that sought to publicise the state of terror in Uganda.
 Just after the murder of Luwum, Amin announced his intention to visit London that June to attend the meeting of the Commonwealth leaders, which led to the government of Prime Minister James Callaghan to launch the secret Operation Bottle with the aim of keeping Amin from attending the Commonwealth summit.